cod3hunter/weatherapp/README.md

 ## WeatherApp

-I'm making an app per day.
+I'm making one app a day for 30 days.
 This is APP #1
 - [React Native](https://reactnative.dev/)
 - [React Native Elements](https://reactnativeelements.com/)